-Participant Hospital/Facility Represented Participant expertise Nurse Educator PSCU/ADC, Perinatal Special Care Unit SMBHWN High-risk pregnancy expertise Clinical Social Worker and Patient Navigator SCVMC Sharp Barnhart Cancer Center Cancer expertise
+Participant Hospital/Facility Represented Participant expertise Clinical Social Worker and Patient Navigator SCVMC Sharp Barnhart Cancer Center Cancer expertise

-SMBHWN=Sharp Mary Birch Hospital for Women & Newborns; SCVMC = Sharp Chula Vista Medical Center
+SCVMC = Sharp Chula Vista Medical Center

-Utilizing data gathered from the focus groups and KI interviews, as well as a review of relevant literature, two case studies were developed.
+Utilizing data gathered from the focus groups and KI interviews, as well as review of relevant literature, two case studies were developed.
 Recognizing that each patient presents with unique needs, case studies are intended to represent a "typical" patient experience within Sharp.
 Two health conditions are presented in the case studies: high-risk pregnancy and breast cancer.
 The patients in the stories are not real patients; rather, they were created from a compilation of qualitative data collected as part of the CHNA and the literature review.
 The full case studies are presented in Appendix J.

-Two focus groups were relevant to the case studies: (1) the cancer-centered group with 18 cancer navigators and social workers from four Sharp entities on January 3, 2019; and (2) the high-risk condition-centered group with 10 case managers and social workers at Sharp Mary Birch Hospital for Women & Newborns (SMBHWN) on January 10, 2019.
-Sharp entities participating in the cancer focus group included: SGH, Sharp Memorial Hospital (SMH), Sharp Chula Vista Medical Center (SCVMC) and Sharp Rees-Stealy Medical Group (SRSMG).
+For SCHHC, one focus group was relevant to the case study: the cancer-centered group with 18 cancer navigators and social workers from four Sharp entities on January 3, 2019.
+Sharp entities participating in the cancer focus group included: Sharp Grossmont Hospital (SGH), Sharp Memorial Hospital (SMH), Sharp Chula Vista Medical Center (SCVMC) and Sharp Rees-Stealy Medical Group (SRSMG).

-For the case study related to high-risk pregnancy, Joanna Hunt BSN, RNC-OB, C-EFM, Nurse Educator PSCU/ADC, Perinatal Special Care Unit, SMBHWN was interviewed on December 19, 2018.
-For the case study related to cancer, Cara Fairfax, MSW, LCSW, CN-BM, Clinical Social Worker and Patient Navigator, SCVMC Barnhart Cancer Center was interviewed on March 1, 2019.
+In addition, for the case study related to cancer, Cara Fairfax, MSW, LCSW, CN-BM, Clinical Social Worker and Patient Navigator, SCVMC Barnhart Cancer Center was interviewed on March 1, 2019.